Explore admissions and advising for the UNM PA program.

 Highly Recommended Coursework:

 All prerequisites must be taken at a regionally-accredited institution in the United States for a letter grade.
 The minimum grade for required prerequisites is “C” or better (not “C-”) and the minimum grade for highly recommended courses is “B-” or better.
 Science prerequisites (as indicated by an * above) and all highly-recommended courses must be taken within 10 years of application.
-Older coursework will need to be retaken to refresh your knowledge base.
+Older coursework will need to be retaken to refresh your knowledge base; exceptions are not made to this time limit except in the case of Chemistry as described below.
 Psychology and Writing/Literature/Public Speaking/Linguistics prerequisites do not have age limits.

 No more than two prerequisite lecture courses and no prerequisite labs should be taken online.
 This is strongly recommended for applicants to submit the most competitive application possible.
 We recognize some applicants have unique circumstances; therefore, applicants will not be disqualified based on the number of prerequisites that were completed online.
 If more than two prerequisite courses were taken online, applicants will have an opportunity to explain the reasoning for exceeding two courses in the application.
 Please see note below for COVID-19 related exceptions to online coursework expectations.